monsoonmaelstrom/book2/book2.md

 ----

-It’s dark by the time we walk back through the gates, though well before curfew, not that it applies to Liam.
+It’s dark by the time we walk back through the gates, but well before curfew, not that it applies to Liam.
 It does to me though, and I am, at least in theory, still supposed to be on my best behavior.
 We’ll see how much longer that’s enough to hold Iverson at bay.
 We’ll see what tomorrow brings, but at least for tonight, things *should* be okay.

 Liam’s hand is still on my back as we both head toward his room.
-He hasn’t stopped touching me since the bridge, which I’m not complaining about since I don’t exactly want him to stop, but it is a little distracting, which is possibly why I fail to realize we’re quickly approaching General Iverson, until we practically run into him.
+He hasn’t stopped touching me since the bridge, which I’m not complaining about since I don’t exactly want him to, but it is a little distracting, which is possibly why I fail to realize we’re quickly approaching General Iverson, until we practically run into him.

 I lurch to a stop in time to prevent a collision and Liam drops his hand from my back.